UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ```
 ## Available nodes

-The available nodes on Buny are listed in the table below.
-Please notet while some feature the same CPU or GPU type, the available memory and/or number of CPUs can differ.
+The available compute nodes on Bunya are listed in the table below.
+Please note while some feature the same CPU or GPU type, the available memory and/or number of CPUs or architecture can differ.
 Be mindful of this when requesting resources for jobs.

 | Hostnames |  Count |  CPU Memory (MB) | CPUS | FEATURES | GRES |